bhrigu123/bhrigu123.github.io/content/post/2020-a-lookback-at-the-year.md

 * Learn
 * Explore and Take risks
 * Exercise and play sports

+oh and most importantly, I ought to live more in the present than in the past.

 That's all for that.
 Happy New Year :)